syncfusion-content/angular-docs/angular/DropDownList/SettingDimension.md

 ### Auto Sizing

-DropDownList is adaptive to mobile and web layout such that it is adjustable with screen resolution.
+Dropdown List is adaptive to mobile and web layout such that it is adjustable with screen resolution.
 The textbox will be rendered based on its parent containers dimensions on assigning 100% values to the width property.
 Default value for popupWidth is auto, so when you assign 100% to popupWidth then it will be rendered based on specified range.

 ### Limit the number of items

 You can use [itemsCount](http://help.syncfusion.com/api/js/ejdropdownlist#members:itemscount) property to fetch only the specific number of items from the data source.
 To fetch the remaining items you can enable [virtual scrolling](databinding#virtual-scrolling) support which loads the data on scrolling the data items in popup list.

-N> By default popup list is shown on DropDownList button click but you can display the list initially by enabling the [showPopupOnLoad](http://help.syncfusion.com/api/js/ejdropdownlist#members:showpopuponload) property.
+N> By default popup list is shown on Dropdown List button click but you can display the list initially by enabling the [showPopupOnLoad](http://help.syncfusion.com/api/js/ejdropdownlist#members:showpopuponload) property.
 You can also use [showPopup ()](http://help.syncfusion.com/api/js/ejdropdownlist#methods:showpopup) or [hidePopup ()](http://help.syncfusion.com/api/js/ejdropdownlist#methods:hidepopup) methods at run time to display or hide the popup list.

 {% highlight html %}